DiRAC-HPC/Benckmarking-Resources/Benchmarking_Tools/likwid_walktrough_DiRAC-Day/dirac-day-25-benchmarking-walkthrough.md

 Additionally, we have the `CACHE` group metrics, which we did not use for the micro-benchmarks as they are not useful to establish the peaks.
 From them we care mostly about the cache hit rate, which we can get from taking 1 - the max value of the `data cache miss rate STAT`.

-Beyond the recorded values, it is also useful to compare the L1 cache miss volume to DRAM traffic to understand L2 cache reuse.
+It is also useful to compare the L1 cache miss volume to DRAM traffic to understand L2 cache reuse.
 If we take the sum in `data cache misses STAT` and multiply by 64 bytes per miss, we get 8.939 trillion × 64 bytes = 572 TB of data served from L2 to L1.
 This also aligns with the measured `L2 data volume [GBytes] STAT`.
 Comparing this to the DRAM data volume (77 TB), we see a reuse factor of ~7.4×, indicating that data brought into L2 from DRAM is reused multiple times before eviction.
 Combined with the very low cache miss rate, this is a very strong indication of excellent cache efficiency.